alexmadrinanfdez/basic-python/README.md

     + `trie.py`: implementation of a trie, efficient storage for words that can have additional functionality when the prefix of the word is important.
     + `bst.py`: implementation of a binary search tree.
 Similar to a binary tree, but with ordered children, which allows for efficient operations.
 Each node has two children.
     + `graph.py`: implementation of a graph without explicitly implementing the nodes.
 It is defined as a set of relationships.
+    + `heap.py`: implementation of a priority queue through a binary heap.
+Similar to a binary tree, but the parents have higher priority than the children.
 - `algos`
     + `complexity.py`: basic analysis of common orders of growth.
     + `sort`